 Studies of sclerotherapy as a treatment for varicose and spider veins indicate that it has an overall success rate of about 60 to 80 percent in eliminating treated veins.

 The laser pierces the skin and penetrates the superficial blood vessel.
 The heat generated from the laser coagulates the blood inside the vessel, causing it to collapse and seal.
 Over the next few weeks, the vessel will disappear, and all the blood will be removed by the body’s scavenging cells.
 The newer laser treatments allow the delivery of a precise dosage of energy to each blood vessel without injuring any nearby structures.

 WHAT TYPE OF LASER IS USED TO TREAT SPIDER VEINS?

 The most common laser used to treat spider veins is the Nd: YAG laser system.
 It is a hand-held device and also has a cooling tip to minimize discomfort during the therapy.

-It is generally recommended that the treatments be spaced four to six weeks apart.
-If new veins appear, additional treatments are required for optimum results.
+Treatments are four to six weeks apart.
+If new veins appear, additional procedures are recommended for optimum results.

 The skin above the veins will have a reddish, cat-scratch appearance.
 This generally disappears over the next two days.